 Katz spent the first 25 years of his career as a public finance advisor, having co-founded Public Financial Management, the nation’s leading capital formation and investment advisor to state and local governments.
 During his tenure he developed and executed financing plans for major infrastructure projects for states, counties, and cities throughout the U.S., including Philadelphia and Pittsburgh, and for transit systems in Atlanta and Washington, D.C., airports in Orlando and Charleston, highways in Virginia and Colorado, and major league sports facilities in Baltimore, Denver, Phoenix, Portland, Miami, and Philadelphia.

 Katz has been active in public life in his home city and state.
 He served as the CEO of Greater Philadelphia First, a business-oriented civic group focused on regional economic development.
-He co-founded and chaired BioAdvance, a regional investment organization that launched early stage life science companies.
+Katz, a three time candidate for Mayor, was a close runner up in 1999 in the tightest mayoral election in the city’s modern history.
+He also co-founded and chaired BioAdvance, a regional investment organization that launched early stage life science companies.
 Between 2011-2014, Sam served as the Chair of the Pennsylvania Intergovernmental Cooperation Authority, the state agency charged with oversight of Philadelphia’s finances.